Code4Good-UWMadison/BlanketsU/README.md

 #### Donee:
 - **How many blankets do you need?
 Options: 1, 2, 3 or more**
 <!-- - **What's your phone number/facebook id?
 Options: String input**  -->
-- **Here's someone who is willing to offer x blankets to you.
-Options: confirm or not**
+- **Here's someone who is willing to offer x blankets.
+Options: Confirm, No thanks**
 - OR
-- **There's no donor available to help you right now.
-We will register you in our database and you can talk to our agent for help.
-Options: Talk to an agent or I'm good**
+- **There are no donors available to help you right now.
+We will register you to our database and you can talk to one of our agents for help.
+Options: Talk to an agent, No thanks**

 #### Donor:

-- **How many blankets can you provide?
+- **How many blankets can you/are willing to provide?
 Options: 1, 2, 3 or more**
 - **Thank you, we will send your facebook contact to an available donee soon.**

-#### Exception handling: if someone types something other than an option, send an agent to help him/her
+#### Exception handling: if someone types something instead of selecting one of the options presented, send one of our agents to live chat with him/her

 ## Database